Graduate Certificate in Teaching Writing

 - GRS WR 699 Teaching College Writing

-- Design and teach at least two undergraduate writing seminars—typically sections of CAS WR 100 Writing Seminar and CAS WR 150 Writing and Research Seminar.
+- Design and teach at least two undergraduate writing seminars—typically sections of CAS WR 120 First-Year Writing Seminar and CAS WR 151, WR 152, or WR 153 Writing, Research, & Inquiry Seminar.

 - Attend one four-session Writing Program faculty seminar.

-- Submit a teaching portfolio documenting their development as teachers during their semesters with the program.
+- Submit a teaching portfolio documenting development as teachers of writing during the semesters with the program.